 Take Your Time

-Nowadays we’re all about instant feedback, instant uploads and instant likes; however, that doesn’t mean you can’t build on your series over time.
+Nowadays we’re all about instant feedback, instant uploads and instant likes.
+That doesn’t mean you can’t build on your series over time.
 Some of the best photo series are bodies of work that have been created over many years.
 Instagram is a great example of this as people share their images across a theme, allowing it to grow and evolve.

 The more time you put into it, the more likely you are to be on the right track to producing a captivating series.

-I’ve spent many months working on a series that featured a yellow jacket all around the world, including Iceland, the Faroe Islands, South Africa and Namibia, and the more places it featured, the better this series became.
+I’ve spent many months working on a series that featured a yellow jacket all around the world, including Iceland, the Faroe Islands, South Africa and Namibia,.
+The more places it featured, the better this series became.
 It’s a great feeling being able to tell that story and share it with the world.

 Chris Eyre-Walker is a member of the Olympus Visionary Program, a team of award-winning photographers supported by Olympus.